Boris Berian

 Boris Berian (born December 19, 1992) is an American middle distance runner.
 He was the 2016 National Champion and represented the United States at the 2016 IAAF World Indoor Championships in the 800 meters where he won the gold medal.
-He set his indoor best winning the world championships at 1:45.87, boldly front running a sub-50 first 400.
-Outdoors he set his personal best 1:43.34 at the 2015 Herculis meet.
+He set his indoor best of 1:45.87 in winning the world title, and set his outdoor personal best of 1:43.34 at the 2015 Herculis meet.
 In his collegiate career, Berian ran for Adams State University, where he was coached by Damon Martin.
-Barely a year before the Herculis meet, Berian was working in a Colorado Springs McDonald's as a college dropout, still trying to train after working the morning shift.

 Running career

 High school

 Berian, a Colorado Springs native, attended Widefield High School, where he graduated in 2011.
 During high school, he ran all the sprinting events, and also occasionally ran the 800 meters.
 Berian was the Colorado state champion two years a row at 400 meters and recorded high school personal bests of 46.9 for 400 meters and 1:52 for 800 meters.